 In this instance, the filling does not show when the patient smiles, in spite of the fact that nobody will ever see the filling, we color matched the filling as close as possible.

-If this filling had to be placed on the front of the tooth, we would use a “feathered margin”.
+If this filling had to be placed on the front of the tooth, we would use a “feathered margin.”
 When the margin is beveled or feathered, the margin disappears.
 You don’t see the line between the tooth and the filling.
-In this case where the filling will not be seen, we are going with a 90 degree “butt-joint” margin.
-The advantage with this type of margin, is that you have less chipping on the beveled filling material, especially on a location where the opposing tooth will be chewing on this spot.
+In this case, where the filling will not be seen, we are going with a 90-degree “butt-joint” margin.
+The advantage of this type of margin is that you have less chipping on the beveled filling material, especially at a location where the opposing tooth will be chewing on this spot.

 So, how long has it been since your last exam?
 Is it possible that you have some hidden decay?